gaissmai/bart/README.md

 longest prefix match.

 The BART algorithm is based on fixed size bit vectors and precalculated lookup tables.
-The search is performed entirely by fast, cache-friendly bitmask operations, which in modern CPUs are performed by advanced bit manipulation instruction sets (POPCNT, LZCNT, TZCNT).
+The lookup is performed entirely by fast, cache-friendly bitmask operations, which in modern CPUs are performed by advanced bit manipulation instruction sets (POPCNT, LZCNT, TZCNT, ...).

 The algorithm was specially developed so that it can always work with a fixed length of 256 bits.
-This means that the bitsets fit well in a cache line and that loops in hot paths (4x uint64 = 256) can be accelerated by loop unrolling, e.g.
+This means that the bitset fit very well in a cache line and that loops over the bitset in hot paths can be accelerated by loop unrolling, e.g.

 ```go
  func (b *BitSet256) Intersection(c *BitSet256) (bs BitSet256) {